HomeCurated VLOGLa Raza Magazine: Covering the Chicano Movement from the Inside Out

 🛠️ The Builders Behind the Movement

-Eliezer Risco brought lessons from organizing with Cesar Chavez and El Malcriado, the United Farm Workers’ newspaper.
-Ruth Robinson, the logistical backbone of La Raza, built the darkroom, ran the press, and trained the next generation of Chicano writers—among them Anna Nieto Gomez, who would become a pioneering Chicana feminist.
+Eliezer Risco brought organizing experience shaped by work with Cesar Chavez and El Malcriado, the United Farm Workers’ newspaper.
+Ruth Robinson became the operational backbone of La Raza.
+She built the darkroom, ran the press, and trained young writers and photographers who had little formal access to media institutions.
+Among those she mentored was Anna Nieto Gomez, who later emerged as a leading Chicana feminist writer and organizer.

 🎓 Speaking to the Youth

-The magazine tackled urgent issues—racism, poverty, education, and the Vietnam War—especially the disproportionate drafting of Latino youth.
-La Raza spoke directly to high school students, linking their lived experience to broader political systems.
-In doing so, the publication not only reported on the movement—it became part of it.
+The magazine tackled urgent issues including racism, poverty, policing, education inequality, and the Vietnam War, with particular attention to the disproportionate drafting of Latino youth.
+La Raza spoke directly to high school and college students, linking their daily experiences to broader political systems.
+By doing so, it did not simply cover the movement.
+It helped mobilize it, offering language and images that affirmed youth leadership.

 📚 Legacy in Print